Polkadot-Blockchain-Academy/pba-content/syllabus/4-Smart_Contracts/1-Smart_Contracts_Overview_slides.md

 A promise, made between parties, backed by the government, to coordinate together to accomplish something together.

 Notes:
-And yeah, that's what we're trying to solve.
+So yeah, that's the goal and what we're trying to solve.
-Okay, again, just to make it clear, let’s make sure we’re all on the same page about what a contract is.
+But, again, just before we go any further, let’s make sure we’re all on the same page about what a contract itself is.
 A promise, made between parties, backed by the government, to coordinate together to accomplish something together.
 The notion of promise is very abstract:
 It could involve coordinating over time.
 It could involve money or even credit.
 It also could have multiple possible valid outcomes.

 Okay.
 Cool.
 All on the same page?
 Nodding heads?
 We can agree we understand this concept?

 ---